webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 An electric anchor windlass is installed.
 Mounted on the foredeck, the two foot switches control up and down direction as indicated on switch under the covers.
 Red is down.
 Black is up.
 The same cautions mentioned above for the electric winch (Sec.
 9-9) apply to the windlass.

 To operate the windlass, the digital switch marked "Windlass & Winch" under "Vessel Management" must be on.
-It supplies 24V DC to the solenoid relays.
-The windlass is protected by a 150A fuse in line, mounted under the aft berth.
+It supplies 24V DC to the switches, remotes, and solenoid relays.
+The windlass is protected by a 150A fuse in line, mounted under the aft berth and an "Emergency Off" switch located in the forepeak.
 The relay switch box and a Victron Battery Protect is located high in the forepeak.
 Because of the high DC load it is desirable to operate the windlass only with the engine running.
 If the supply voltage is below 24v a buzzer will sound.
 If voltage remains low for over 90 seconds the power to the windlass motor will turn off completely.
 The engine must be turned on to continue.

 Do not use the windlass to "break-out" an anchor.
 Transfer the anchor rode load to a mooring cleat and use the engine power to break out.
 Always transfer anchor load to a cleat whenever anchored.
 DO NOT use the anchor windlass as a cleat or bollard.